Roles and Responsibilities

 Dan Sacker (Foundation Governor & Chair)

 I was delighted to be made a Foundation Governor of Hasmonean Primary in October 2015, and became Chair of Governors in November 2016.
-Together with my wife Michelle, we have three children in Hasmonean Primary.
+Together with my wife Michelle, we have four children, two of whom are currently in Hasmonean Primary.
+Our eldest left the school last year and our youngest is due to start in the Pre-Nursery in September 2021.
 My background is in political management, public relations, communications and strategy.
-Since 2013, I have run the private office of Rabbi Lord Jonathan Sacks, having previously worked as his Director of Communications, Programming and Strategy in the Office of the Chief Rabbi between 2011 and 2013.
+I currently run The Rabbi Sacks Legacy Trust which was established to perpetuate and promote the teachings of Rabbi Lord Jonathan Sacks zt”l.
+Between 2013 until his passing in November 2020, I ran Rabbi Sacks’ private office, having previously worked as his Director of Communications, Programming and Strategy in the Office of the Chief Rabbi between 2011 and 2013.
 Prior to that, I worked for JNF UK as Director of Communications and as a lobbyist at Weber Shandwick Public Affairs.
 I studied Politics and Modern History at Manchester University and received a Masters in Political Management from The George Washington University in Washington DC.

 Michael Abramson (Foundation Governor)